langmead-lab/recount-pump/README.md

 Each node represents a machine (or VM) allocated, in part or in whole, to Monorail to run one or more workers to process jobs.
 Each allocation of a node will start a parent python process which will then spawn one or more child python worker processes.

-To start Monorail running on a node, typically, a batch script is submitted to the HPC's scheduler (e.g. Slurm) to request a allocation of a node.
+To start Monorail running on a node, typically, a "runner" (batch) script is submitted to the HPC's scheduler (e.g. Slurm) to request allocation of a node.

 This script will typically set the following: